 1. Hero Pose – Pretend to be a mermaid sitting on a rock.

-Come down to sit on your heels with your knees and toes touching.
+How to practice Hero Pose: come down to sit on your heels with your knees and toes touching.
 Place your hands in your knees, open your chest, and pretend to be a mermaid sitting on rock.

 2. Kneeling Pose – Pretend to be a mermaid treading in the water.

-Come up to stand on your knees, open your chest, and use your arms to pretend to tread gently in the ocean waters.
+How to practice Kneeling Pose: come up to stand on your knees, open your chest, and use your arms to pretend to tread gently in the ocean waters.

 3. Locust Pose (or Bow Pose) – Pretend to be a mermaid swimming through the water.

-Take your hands down in front of you and come to lying on your tummy.
+How to practice Locust Pose: take your hands down in front of you and come to lying on your tummy.
 Take your arms down alongside your body and stretch your legs straight behind you.
 Rest your forehand on the ground, making sure your neck and spine are elongated.
 For Locust Pose, lift your chest and shoulders, lift your hands back alongside you, look up, and pretend to be a mermaid gliding through the water.

 4. Staff Pose – Pretend to be a mermaid relaxing on a sandy beach.

-Come to a sitting position.
+How to practice Staff Pose: come to a sitting position.
 Sit with a tall spine, with your legs straight out in front of you.
 Pretend to be a mermaid relaxing on a sandy beach, looking out over the ocean.

 5. Resting Pose (or Legs Up the Wall) – Pretend to a mermaid taking a rest on the ocean floor.